 Which Shinkansen routes have baggage size rules?

 The good news is that only three Shinkansen routes have strict luggage size rules.
-But the bad news is that these are pretty popular routes — especially the Tōkaidō Shinkansen, which is the one you take to travel between Tokyo and Kyoto.
+But the bad news is that these are pretty popular routes — especially the Tōkaidō Shinkansen, which is the one you take to travel between Tokyo and Kyoto or Osaka.

 Restrictions on Shinkansen luggage size

 If you have luggage with overall dimensions between 161–250 cm, you’ll need to reserve specific seats on the Shinkansen.
-Luggage of this size falls into a challenging category for the Shinkansen: it’s too big to safely store on the overhead luggage racks and also (usually) too big to squeeze in front of your knees.
+Luggage of this size falls into a challenging category: it’s too big to safely store on the overhead luggage racks and also (usually) too big to squeeze in front of your knees.

 Luggage under 160 cm linear dimensions — this is surprisingly big — doesn’t need a seat reservation.
 It can either be placed in front of you (goodbye, legroom) or in the overhead luggage rack, provided it doesn’t jut out in such a way that it could fall or be bumped.
 And it’s light enough for you to lift it up.

-Most American airlines also prefer your checked luggage to be under 160 cm (total linear dimension), but international flights from other areas tend to stretch the rules to 200 cm or so.
+To put things in perspective, most American airlines also prefer your checked luggage to be under 160 cm (total linear dimensions).
+International flights from other areas tend to stretch the rules to 200 cm or so, though.

 Editor’s note: If your suitcase is under 160 linear centimeters, you are expected to store it (safely) on the overhead rack or keep it with your person.
 Basically, JR is done with bags rolling through the aisles.